hepaestus/3d-printing/README.md

 Here are two options to try.
 Both are well supported with tons of video tutorials on youtube.
 - Drawing/Modeling/Drafting Software
-  - Fusion 360 (might be free for personal use)
+  - Fusion 360 (might be free for personal use) I have the most experience with this.
     - Parametric Drafting software for creating and editing stl files to print.
       - https://www.autodesk.com/products/fusion-360/personal
-  - FreeCad (free software)
+  - FreeCad (free software) I have never sucessfully used this to create a model.
+I have not given it the attention I have given Fusion 360.
     - Open Source (Free) Parametric Drafting software.
       - https://www.freecadweb.org/

 Once you have a model to print, you will need "Slicer" software to convert your model to GCode your printer can understand.
-Slicers take STL files as input.
+Slicers generally take STL files as input.
 Most slicers are pretty easy to use.
 Create a new project and import/open your stl files.
-Arrange then on the print plate and slice.
+Arrange them on the print plate and slice.
 - Slicers (I have tried)
   - Super Slicer
     - This is an awesome slicer that is easy to use and